CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

     5 directories, 7 files

-You only need to update the "config.yaml" file to create the "Hello World" app.
+You'll need to update the "config.yaml" file to create the "Hello World" app.
 The "config.yaml" file is the main app configuration file, which defines the inputs, parameters, and execution commands of the app.

 It's good practice to also update the main "README.rst" file to document the app.

 Configure the App
 -----------------

-Proceed with configuring the app by editing the "config.yaml" file.
+Configure the app by editing the "config.yaml" file.
 This file currently contains the configuration of a fully functional app, so you'll be simplifying some of the sections to create the "hello-world" app.
 Open the "config.yaml" file using your favorite text editor (vi and nano examples shown):

 .. code-block:: text